Guímaro A Rebel in Ribeira Sacra

 Never resting on his laurels, Pedro is leading his estate to organic certification.
 He has undertaken a massive project of planting heirloom grape varieties at the highest elevations in Amandi.
 Grapes like Caiño, Merenzao (Trousseau), Souson, Albariño and Treixadura will soon be part of Pedro's never-ending search for authenticity in his native land.
 With this ever-evolving approach, no doubt, the future is looking bright at Guímaro.

-Blanco From multiple plots in and around Amandi planted on slate, granite, and sand, this un-oaked Godello from Guímaro is fresh, aromatic, and wonderful to pair with any seafood dishes.
+Blanco From multiple plots in and around Amandi planted on slate, granite, and sand, this un-oaked Godello from Guímaro is fresh and aromatic.

 Camiño Real From 6 hectare in Amandi planted primarily to 40 to 60 years old vine Mencía, along with other native Galician varieties.
 All of the grapes were hand-harvested together and spontaneously fermented with 100% whole clusters in open-top oak vats with a 40 day maceration.
 Half of the wine was raised in foudre and the other half in used 225 & 500L French barrels for around one year.
 The finished wine was bottled without fining or filtration.